vladimirttt123/chiaposht/README.md

 ```bash
 ./ProofOfSpace compress <level> <original.plot> -f <output.plot>
 ```
+Compression process has low CPU usage (some CPU used on compressed tables) and with good CPU depends mostly on IO capabilities.
-Level is a non negative number translated to number of bits to remove from table 1 of the plot.
+Level is a non negative number translated to number of bits to remove from table 1 or/and table 2 of the plot.
 Level 0 does not remove any data just reallign data inside to save around 1.3-1.7% of sapce.

 Now you can check timing of proof generation for plot with current compression on your system